-- Under s CD 6 a transfer of value to a person is caused by a shareholding in the 15. company: - if the person: - holds shares in the company, or - is associated with a shareholder, and - the company makes the transfer because of the shareholding of the relevant person. - Associated persons include: 16. - A company and a person (not a company) with a 25% or more interest in the company. - Two persons connected by marriage. - A trust and a person who is a beneficiary in the trust. - A trust and its settlor. - Two persons associated to the same third person. - Case law shows that company money taken and retained by a shareholder, whether deposited in their bank account or used for their personal expenditure, can be dividends under s CD 1.
+- the company makes the transfer because of the shareholding of the relevant person. - 22.
+Associated persons include: - A company and a person (not a company) with a 25% or more interest in the company. - Two persons connected by marriage. - A trust and a person who is a beneficiary in the trust. - A trust and its settlor. - Two persons associated to the same third person. - 23.
+Case law shows that company money taken and retained by a shareholder, whether deposited in their bank account or used for their personal expenditure, can be dividends under s CD.